-The graphical example of synchronization is illustrated in Figure 5.
+The graphical example of synchronization is illustrated in Figure 10.
 In this example, the object reclassification effects represent the important semantic details of an unambiguous scenario in which three interaction loops are combined.
 Create Reservation action propagates to parts on the lower level of abstraction.
 Termination of Hotel Reservation Request requires termination of Hotel Room[Desirable].
 Creation of Hotel Reservation requires creation of one or more Hotel Room[Reserved].
-According to the presented diagram, the underlying interaction loop action Select Room can be reiterated more than once, because Hotel Room[Reserved].
-The underlying interaction loop describes a Customer's response to the Hotel Reservation System's request.
-If a customer expects to receive a Reservation flow from the Hotel Reservation System, it is necessary for him to get a reply in the underlying loop from the technical component.
-The request and reply of the second underlying loop is specified as follows:
+According to the presented diagram, the underlying interaction loop action Select Room can be reiterated more than once, because Hotel Reservation is defined as the composition of one or more Hotel Room[Reserved].